BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_4__Interlude_Using_Curl.md

 ### Know Your Format

 The `bitcoin-cli` commands are all linked to RPC commands in `bitcoind`.
 That makes the transition from using `bitcoin-cli` to using `curl` very simple.
 In fact, if you look at any of the help pages for `bitcoin-cli`, you'll see that they list not only the `bitcoin-cli` commands, but also parallel `curl` commands.
-For example, here is `bitcoin-cli getinfo help`:
+For example, here is `bitcoin-cli help getmininginfo`:
 ```
 $ bitcoin-cli help getmininginfo
 getmininginfo